vals-productions/sqlighter/README.md

 # j2objc

+You do not need to use j2objc tools to use this library as part of your j2objc project, because it includes classes\modules that are already j2objc'd.

+So you can save your time on conversion setup and skip to the Project configuration.

+But just in case...
 SQLighterDb.java and SQLighterRs.java normally are to be converted into iOS to become  SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.
-They are included in this repository in case you want to include them as is and, maybe, save some time in j2objc process.

 Conversion should be done with the use of --prefixes <file with prefix configs> j2objc switch to prevent adding java package prefix to class names.
 Sample file is below.